vineethayasa/sports_center/README.md

 # WD301 Capstone Project

-Sports Center is a web application that lets you read sports news, choose your favorite sports and teams, and view live scores.
-You can personalize your experience and find the news that is relevant to you.
+Sports Center is a web application that allows users to read sports news, select their favorite sports and teams, and view live scores.
+Users can personalize their experience and find the news that is relevant to them.